lazypuff/DMF_in_DRP/README.md

 ## Folders

-All preprocessing, source and analysis codes and data are available for each model under their folder named after them.
+All preprocessing, training / predicting and analysis codes and data are available for each model under their folder named after them.

 "Plots" is the folder for the code of plots shown in our paper.